AuxStudio/react-native-boiler-plate/STYLE_GUIDE.md

 * Presentational components should not contain any business logic.
 * Presentational components should be wired up to Storybook.
 * Components should be able to manage state internally where possible to allow for testing in Storybook.
+* Services should as far as possible return whatever they generate as the payload unless errors are received.
+In that case, you can attach an error: true key value pair.